davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-It is inconvenient to have to separate {pivotal-gemfire-name} properties from other application properties, or to have to declare only {pivotal-gemfire-name} properties in a `gemfire.properties` file and application properties in a separate properties file, such as Spring Boot `application.properties`.
+It is inconvenient to have to separate VMware GemFire properties from other application properties, or to have to declare only VMware GemFire properties in a `gemfire.properties` file and application properties in a separate properties file, such as Spring Boot `application.properties`.